sirikon/legalfile-proposal/README.md

 Legalfile - A proposal for defining software legal terms in a structured way.

+First of all, **I'm not a lawyer**, and my knowledge on legal terms is pretty limited.
+This was motivated by an open-space session in WeCodeFest 2018 and talking with more experienced people, I thought that this could be useful, exposed the idea, and was well received.

 ## Why ##

 Today, software licensing is really important, and should be done **well**.
 But we're used to search for a package that fit our needs and just use it without seeing the software's license, which is a plain text file inside the repository.